-A joint injection typically contains a local anesthetic and a corticosteroid; other joint injections can include hyaluronic acid or biologics.
+A joint injection typically contains a local anesthetic and a corticosteroid; other joint injections can include hyaluronic acid or biologics, like Platelet-Rich Plasma.
 The local anesthetic, similar to what you might receive at the dentist, provides early pain relief, while the steroid suppresses inflammation and decreases swelling for long-term pain relief.

 How are joint injections administered?

 A joint injection is used to treat inflammatory joint conditions such as arthritis, gout, bursitis, tendonitis, and osteoarthritis.

 The injection is performed by using ultrasound to guide exactly where the needle needs to go into the affected joint and distributing an anti-inflammatory agent.
 The most common of these is a corticosteroid.

 What can be expected after a joint injection?

 After the injection, you may experience immediate but temporary pain relief from the local anesthetic.